lorrainea/rrBDA-index/README.md

-rrBDA-index: Text Indexing for Long Patterns using Randomized Reduced Anchors
+Text indexing for long patterns using locally consistent anchors
 ===